andrei-iulian/ChatSystem/README.md

   * src
     * app
       * channel - Folder that contains the channel component, it provides the functionality for chatting, adding and deleting a user from a group, deleting a channel (access to functionality depended on type of user).
+As well as messaging between other users in the channel

       * dash - Folder that contains the dash component, the dashboard for the user, shows the groups and channels the user is a part of as well as buttons for deleting groups, joining groups, creating users and updating users.